NicolaiSchuetzenmeier/Scenario-based-Model-Checking/README.md

 understanding declarative process models is enormously reduced by using our implementation.

 *Excerpt from the paper "Scenario-based Model Checking of Declarative Process Models" (currently under review)*

+## Folder "Process Models" contains Declare model (*.txt) and corresponding process automaton (*.json) for each BPIC event considered in the paper